Ouaddou assesses chances of matching Sundowns’ CAF CL success at Pirates

 PAY ATTENTION: You can now search for all your favourite news and topics on Briefly News.

+Abdeslam Ouaddou on whether he would be able to deliver the CAF Champions League at Orlando Pirates after Mamelodi Sundowns recently won their second title in the continental competition on Sunday, May 24, 2026, thus setting a new record.

-The French-Moroccan manager impressed in his first season in charge of the Buccaneers, leading them to a remarkable domestic treble, clinching the MTN8, Carling Knockout Cup, and Betway Premiership titles.
+The French-Moroccan manager impressed in his first season in charge of the Soweto giants, leading them to a remarkable domestic treble, clinching the MTN8 very early in the season, followed by the Carling Knockout Cup and Betway Premiership title, which came after defeating Durban City in their last match this campaign.

-With Mamelodi Sundowns recently securing continental success, attention among South Africa’s top clubs has once again shifted toward conquering Africa’s elite competition, with Pirates among those eager to compete at that level.
+With the Brazilians securing continental success after defeating AS FAR Rabat in the final, attention among South Africa’s top clubs has once again shifted toward conquering Africa’s elite competition, with Pirates among those eager to compete at that level next season.

 Ouaddou says the team will focus on meticulous preparation to ensure they are ready to challenge strongly on the continental stage next season.